 Does the professor have the right to deny my accommodations?

 Yes.
 If a professor believes the approved accommodation will jeopardize the integrity of the course, he or she has the right to deny the accommodation.
 Generally, students who follow the procedure to access accommodation in the classroom are entitled to accommodations noted on the Alert Form.

 Does the Disability Services Office or Brookdale Community College provide transportation for students with disabilities?

 No. Students are responsible for arranging transportation regardless of their disability status.
 Public transportation through New Jersey Transit is available.
 Students with disabilities who qualify may also be eligible for Access Link.
 Access Link provides transportation for people with disabilities who are unable to use the local fixed route bus.
 Please contact Access Link at 1-800-955-2321 for additional information.

 Where is your office located?

-The Disability Services office is located in the Main Academic Complex, MAC 111.
+The Disability Services office is located on the Lincroft campus in the Main Academic Complex, MAC 111.

 How can I contact you?

 We can be reached by: 732-224-2730 (Voice) • 732-842-4211 (TTY) • 732-530-7417 (FAX)

 Ellen Hemhauser, Senior Office Assistant, 732-224-2730 email@example.com